dliang2000/MockAbstraction/RESULTS.md

 | Average | 118.77 | 38.74 | 80.12 | 27.02 |

-#### Doop's runtime on mock analysis (Different Base Analysis)
+#### Doop's runtime on mock analysis (per analysis flavour)
 ```
-# Run hyperfine_BENCHMARK.sh files (after running doop scripts) will generate hyperfine results for each benchmark.
+# Run bin/doop-scripts/hyperfine_BENCHMARK.sh to generate hyperfine timing results for running the analysis itself on aech benchmark.
+You have to first generate relations for this to work, i.e. you've already run `bin/doop-scripts/doop_all_X.sh`.
+Hyperfine script may be out of date; you should probably compare to what's in `bin/doop-scripts/_doop_X.sh`, which is authoritative.

-# To process the hyperfine results into csv table (# Located in doop/python-scripts,
-you may need to update or rewrite the path parameter if the results or the script is moved to other places.):
+# To process the hyperfine results into csv table (you may need to update the path parameter in the python script if the results or the script are moved):
-python process-hyperfine-runtime.py.
+python bin/python-scripts/process-hyperfine-runtime.py.

-The output from the python script is in CSV format, you may redirect the output into a CSV file.
+# The output from the python script is in CSV format.
+You may redirect the output into a CSV file.

 ```